Rowland has developed an international reputation for his ability to re-write orchestral works for reduced-size orchestras.

 The essence of the original story remaining intact alongside his re-telling, Bourne’s concern for the score is clearly shown by the way in which his new choreography always springs from the music, and never imposes itself upon it.

-Rowland was involved in this project almost from its inception, as Matthew Bourne, to his great credit, was particularly anxious that his version of the ballet should use a score which restored the traditional cuts and removed the extra music added after the composer’s death, returning to a version of the score which was as close as possible to Tchaikovsy’s original.
-Consequently Matthew and Rowland spent several days poring over manuscripts, listening to several recordings and debating what the original performance tempi might have been before the demands of principal ballerinas had imposed various ‘performance practice’ distortions upon the score.
+Rowland was involved in this project almost from its inception, as Matthew Bourne, to his great credit, was particularly anxious that his version of the ballet should use a score which restored the traditional cuts and removed the extra music added after the composer’s death, returning to a version of the score which was as close as possible to Tchaikovsky’s original.
+Consequently, Matthew and Rowland spent several days poring over manuscripts, listening to several recordings and debating what the original performance tempi might have been before the demands of principal ballerinas had imposed various ‘performance practice’ distortions upon the score.
 Rowland had previously re-orchestrated The Nutcracker for AMP, reducing the number of musicians required from around 70 to a more commercially viable 24.
-Following the success of that venture, AMP commissioned a reduced orchestration of Swan Lake (for 25 musicians) from Rowland, and in this version it has played to packed houses all over the world, with two seasons in London.
+Following the success of that venture, AMP commissioned a reduced orchestration of Swan Lake (for 25 musicians) from Rowland, and in this version, it has played to packed houses all over the world, with two seasons in London.
 Only in New York was a further reduced version (by David Caddick) used, as the Theatre’s orchestra pit was not large enough for 25 musicians.

 Society of West End Theatres OLIVIER AWARD Best New Dance Production 1996

-TIME OUT DANCE AWARD 1997
+TIMEOUT DANCE AWARD 1997

 AMP – Special Achievement for West End Season of SWAN LAKE

 THE MANCHESTER EVENING NEWS AWARD for Best Touring Dance Production 1996

 GAY TIMES READERS POLL 1996 Outstanding Live Performance